squid-cache/squid-cache.github.io/docs/SquidFaq/CacheDigests.md

 the digest building task into chunks (i.e. chunks of entries to add) and to register each chunk as an event.
-If CPU load is overly high, it is possible to extend the build period - as long as it is finished before the next rebuild is due\!
+If CPU load is overly high, it is possible to extend the build period - as long as it is finished before the next rebuild is due!

 It may prove more efficient to implement the digest building as a separate process/thread in the future...

-# How are Cache Digests transferred between peers?
+## How are Cache Digests transferred between peers?

 Cache Digests are fetched from peers using the standard HTTP protocol (note that a *pull* rather than *push* technique is used).